redbadger/md-to-couch/README.md

 # md-to-couch

-Convert a folder of markdown files into CouchDB compatible JSON.
+Converts a folder of markdown files into CouchDB compatible JSON.

 ## How to use

 `npm i md-to-couch`

     import * as mdToCouch from "md-to-couch";
-    const couchJson = mdToCouch(__dirname);
+    const couchJson = mdToCouch({
+        dirname: __dirname,
+        parseDate: true
+        });

+## Options

-`md-to-couch` accepts single argument with the path to the list of markdown files.
+* `dirname` String: path to the list of markdown files.
 Your files must have `.md` extension.
 They can have front matter YAML, which will also be parsed.
+* `parseDate` Boolean: enable parsing of filenames for potential date and time.
+Often markdown files would include datetime info which can be useful to parse automatically.

 ## Batch import documents into CouchDB